ctulhu31/findduplicates/README.md

 # findduplicates
-This program/script will find duplicates of your files main.exe is compilated for Windows by "pyinstall --onefile"
+This program/script will find duplicates of your files main.exe is compilated for Windows by "pyinstaller --onefile"